Xtines/github-pages-with-jekyll/_posts/2018-09-24-firstpost.md

 ## Intro to Python

 ### Tutorials to getting started in Python
-* [Learn Python the Hard Way]: (https://learnpythonthehardway.org/) Newly updated for Python 3, the original and still the most popular way for total beginners to finally learn how to code.
+* [Learn Python the Hard Way](https://learnpythonthehardway.org/) Newly updated for Python 3, the original and still the most popular way for total beginners to finally learn how to code.
 Learn Python The Hard Way takes you from absolute zero to able to read and write basic Python to then understand other books on Python.

 --------------------------